Db2-DTE-POC/wxddemo/docs/wxd-reference-vnc.md

 When the service connects to the server it will prompt for the password of the <code style="color:blue;font-size:medium;">watsonx</code> user - <code style="color:blue;font-size:medium;">watsonx.data</code>.

+**Note:** If you are using other VNC products like UltraVNC, you can only use 8 character passwords, so type in <code style="color:blue;font-size:medium;">watsonx.</code> as the password.

 ![Browser](wxd-images/vnc-password.png)

 Once connected you will see the console of the watsonx user.